 Duncans' Wild Garlic Oil

 Duncan has been focused on how to preserve seasonal produce so we can use it all year round.
 It feels great to be able to take something we have foraged on a walk and turn it into a kitchen staple.
-He even shows you how to preserve it for the year in his quick video below.
+You can watch the video on how to preserve it for the year it here.

 What you need to make it